 Hopefully your complaint won't escalate or drag on needlessly.
 But if it does, having proof of when the company spoke to you - and what they said - puts your case in good stead.

-You can use the list of gas and electricity companies we compare, where you can find their customer services phone number.
+list of gas and electricity companies we compare, where you can find their customer services phone number.

 Call the customer complaints department